Is There a Cure for HPV?

 - Cryotherapy.
 This involves freezing the abnormal cells with liquid nitrogen.

-- LEEP or Loop Electrosurgical Excision Procedure.
+- Loop electrosurgical excision procedure (LEEP).
 The abnormal cells are removed with an electrical current.

 The goal is to remove all the abnormal cells and thus remove most or all of the cells with HPV.